manushanga/vrok/README.md

 License
 -------

-Distributed under terms of GPL 2.0, for more see LICENSE.
+Distributed under the terms of GPL 2.0, for more see LICENSE.